Joint Statement

 As we move towards the future, we remain committed to engaging with each other in a respectful way under the principle that there is good intent from all involved.
 Creating pathways towards better communication will help us to talk openly and confidently about things that may arise in the future.

 Each of us acknowledge all that has happened, all that has been achieved, all that we have done and we hope that our work together will lead others to follow.
-We are all, as patients, public representatives and healthcare professionals, working towards the elimination of cervical cancer and we recognise that this is a collaborative effort between patients and professionals.
-The effectiveness that screening has in leading to a reduction in cervical cancer and deaths from cervical cancer is valued by us all.
+We recognise the effectiveness of screening in leading to a reduction in cervical cancer.
+We are all, as patients, public representatives and healthcare professionals, working towards the WHO strategy for the elimination of cervical cancer and we recognise that this is a collaborative effort between patients and professionals.